jghslol/MovieAPI/README.md

 # API to interact with third party movie API

+Note that the link in the script to the third party API has been removed in app.py for privacy reasons so you cannot run the script - the project is for illustrative purposes.

 API that talks to third party movie API and returns data regarding movie searches.

 Requirements: